moby/moby/docs/sources/reference/commandline/cli.md

-these will require tuning - see [~jpetazzo/Resizing Docker containers with the Device Mapper plugin]( http://jpetazzo.github.io/2014/01/29/docker-device-mapper-resize/) To tell the Docker daemon to use `devicemapper`, use `docker -d -s devicemapper`.
+these will require tuning - see [~jpetazzo/Resizing Docker containers with the Device Mapper plugin]( http://jpetazzo.github.io/2014/01/29/docker-device-mapper-resize/) To tell the Docker daemon to use `devicemapper`, use `docker daemon -s devicemapper`.

 The `btrfs` driver is very fast for `docker build` - but like `devicemapper` does not share executable memory between devices.
-Use `docker -d -s btrfs -g /mnt/btrfs_partition`.
+Use `docker daemon -s btrfs -g /mnt/btrfs_partition`.

 ### Docker exec-driver option